 Cleaning off the residue with rubbing alcohol is one method.
 It dries quickly, so you can start sealing again in no time.

 Replacing PTFE tape and using a liquid thread sealer can be challenging.
 Because getting familiar with the product names and selection criteria may take some time.
-However, we hope that the approach outlined above assists you in selecting the appropriate thread sealant for your application.
+However, we hope that the approach outlined above assists you in selecting the appropriate Industrial Thread Sealant for your application.